run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-elasticity.md

 ```

 !!!
 Discussion
-    Since only a single GPU remains, under normal circumstances, the job should not start.
+    Since only a single GPU remains unallocated, under normal circumstances, the job should not start.
 However, the ``--elastic`` flag tells the system to allocate a single GPU instead.

 Finally, delete the jobs: